ares-emulator/ares/README.md

 Once complete, open a CLANG64 terminal window and proceed with building ares.

 ###### Debug Symbols
-When building with clang, by default symbols will be generated using an MSVC compatible format (CodeView) for use with Windows debugging tools.
-In order to generate GDB compatible symbols (Dwarf), specify the following option:
+When building with clang, by default symbols will be generated for debug builds using an MSVC compatible format (CodeView) for use with Windows debugging tools.
+In order to generate GDB compatible symbols, specify the following option:
-`symformat=dwarf`
+`symformat=gdb`

 Compilation
 -----------